GeekyAnts/native-base-market-dating-app-docs/outline.md

 #### Passport JS:

 This module lets you authenticate endpoints using a JSON web token and passport-jwt.
-A passport middleware is added to all the routes and socket which will check for authorised token.
+A passport middleware is added to all the routes and sockets which will check for authorised token.
 We can also change the strategy of the passport in the passport-config.js file.

 #### Api Routes: